sutd-visual-computing-group/dag-gans/pytorch/README.md

 ```
 - *augument_type*: the augmentation methods to be used in DAG.
+- *augment_weight*: the corresponding weights for the augmentions to used in DAG.
 - *D_loss_func*: the function of the discriminator loss (see step 3).
 - *G_loss_func*: the function of the generator loss (see step 3).
 - *get_num_of_augments()*: to return the number of heads to implement DAG in the discriminator.